Donald Trump Jr. Claims ‘Stupid’ CNN Is Worse For Democracy Than Russia Election Interference

 “No biggie… the media just ran with hysteria for 3 years as gospel accusing people of treason,” he continued in a second tweet.
 “Well guess what?
 It turns out the media and the DNC were the ones working for Russia, executing their long standing goal to create chaos better than Russia could have ever dreamed of.”

-While there is no evidence to support his claim that the DNC and the media are working with Russia, it’s not the first time that he or people on the right have made the assertion.
+While there is no evidence to support his claim that the DNC and the media are working with Russia, it’s not the first time that he — and other right-leaning individuals — have made that assertion.

 Trump Jr. famously accepted an invitation during his father’s campaign for president to meet with a Russian lawyer to gather dirt on Trump’s opponent, Hillary Clinton.